zamfir70/Shimmy-DS/ROADMAP.md

-# Shimmy Roadmap
+# Shimmy Roadmap 🚀

+**Vision:** The privacy-first local AI infrastructure that replaces cloud dependencies

-Shimmy is a 5MB, zero-config, OpenAI-compatible inference server.
+Shimmy is a 5MB, zero-config, OpenAI-compatible inference server targeting the **$50B+ AI inference market**.
 Its mission is **invisible infrastructure**: drop it in, it works.

+## 🆓 Forever Free Commitment

+**Shimmy Core will always remain completely free and open-source.** This is not a "free tier" or "community edition" - it's a permanent commitment to the developer community.

+- ✅ **No feature limitations** - Full functionality, forever
+- ✅ **No usage limits** - Use it commercially, personally, anywhere
+- ✅ **No forced upgrades** - Current version will always work
+- ✅ **Community first** - Built for developers, by developers

+**Premium offerings (Console/Cloud) are separate products** that extend Shimmy's capabilities but never replace or limit the core experience.

+## 📊 Market Position
+- **Target Market**: 127M+ developers worldwide running AI workloads
+- **Problem**: Cloud AI costs $0.002-0.06/token, vendor lock-in, privacy concerns
+- **Solution**: 100% local, 100% private, 100% free, drop-in OpenAI replacement

 ## Current Milestones
 - ✅ Basic server skeleton with OpenAI-compatible endpoints